About the Lighting the Way Profiles

 To identify inspirational women to feature on the website, organizers asked the public to suggest names for consideration.
 Dozens of women who were born in or lived in the region were suggested.
 Names ranged from well-known historical figures like businesswoman Hetty Green, to women who are not as well documented in the annals of history, but are or were beloved by their communities, such as educator Marial Harper.

-O’Leary and a handful of dedicated volunteers have used obituaries, newspaper articles, oral histories, and other resources to compile profiles that capture the essence of each woman and highlights from each woman’s story.
-Some profiles were written by relatives or other people who knew the women well.
+O’Leary and a handful of dedicated volunteer researchers have used obituaries, newspaper articles, oral histories, and other resources to compile profiles that capture the essence of each woman and highlights from each woman’s story.
+Some profiles are written by relatives or other people who knew the women well; most are researched and written by community members that are passionate about preserving these stories.
 Resources used by the profile’s author are in the “Information from” section at the bottom of each profile.
+If you have feedback on any of the profiles, please let us know by using the contact form on this site.

 Research continues and new profiles are being added each month.